Cleveland Burke Lakefront Airport

-Cleveland Burke Lakefront Airport (IATA: BKL, ICAO: KBKL, FAA LID: BKL) is a public airport on the shore of Lake Erie, in the northeast part of downtown Cleveland, Ohio, United States.
-It's classified as a general aviation airport and is an FAA designated reliever to Cleveland Hopkins International Airport (CLE), which is Greater Cleveland's primary airport.
+Cleveland Burke Lakefront Airport (IATA: BKL, ICAO: KBKL, FAA LID: BKL) is a city-owned airport on the shore of Lake Erie, in the northeast part of downtown Cleveland, Ohio, United States.
+It is classified as a general aviation airport and is an FAA designated reliever to Cleveland Hopkins International Airport (CLE), which is Greater Cleveland's primary airport.
 In 2018, based on FAA data, Burke Lakefront was the seventh busiest airport in the state of Ohio.
 It is named after former Cleveland mayor and U.S. senator Thomas A. Burke.

 Cleveland Burke Lakefront is one of three airports serving the Cleveland area.
-The other two are Cleveland Hopkins International Airport and Akron-Canton Regional.
-The majority of passenger services are at Cleveland Hopkins International Airport.
-Akron-Canton Regional Airport, which serves the southern portion of the Cleveland area, including the cities of Akron and Canton, has some passenger services, though no rail connection to Downtown Cleveland as does Hopkins Airport.
+The other two are Cleveland Hopkins International Airport and Akron–Canton Airport.
+The airport is owned by the city of Cleveland, which also operates Hopkins.
+The airport is operated by the city’s Department of Port Control.

-The airport is owned and operated by the city of Cleveland, which also operates Hopkins.
 The airport's total operations have decreased over the past two decades from 100,321 in 2000 to 40,185 in 2019.
 Between 2018 and 2019, operations at Burke increased by 16.5% from the 34,497 operations in 2018.
-Additionally, the airport is frequently used by professional sports team charter flights due to its proximity to FirstEnergy Stadium, Progressive Field, and Rocket Mortgage FieldHouse.
-The airport also serves as the operational hub for Cleveland Clinic's fleet of jet aircraft ambulances.
+Additionally, the airport is frequently used by professional sports team charter flights due to its proximity to Huntington Bank Field, Progressive Field, and Rocket Arena.
+The airport also serves as the operational hub for Cleveland Clinic's fleet of air ambulances.